tanrax/linux-install-firefox-developer-edition/README.md

 ![Firefox Developer Edition](firefox-developer.png)

-Script to install the latest version of Firefox Developer Edition on Linux with desktop integration
+Script to install the latest version of Firefox Developer Edition on Linux with desktop integration from Mozilla repository

 ## Use